 Next, insert a straw or even something more firm like the body of a BIC pen for example.
 Next fasten an aluminum foil bowl on top of it – or McGyver the head of a salt shaker.
 You simply suck out the top of the water bottle while lighting the bowl piece like any other bong.

-Glass bongs are wildly popular because of their stunning appearance that can be achieved through this glass-blowing craft.
+Glass water pipes are wildly popular because of their stunning appearance that can be achieved through this glass-blowing craft.
 They can come in elaborate, multi-colored designs or simple functional ones.

-The problem, of course, is that glass bongs are breakable.
-You need to be very careful with glass bongs and a simple tap on the countertop can cause tears of glass.
+The problem, of course, is that glass water pipes are breakable.
+You need to be very careful with borosilicate glass bongs and a simple tap on the countertop can cause tears of glass.
 But with careful handling they are certainly worth it.
 They look good and usually hit very well.

 Cheap bongs are what most people buy when they are on vacation and don’t intend to bring the bong home on the airplane.
 Cheap bongs most often are made of acrylic and plastic.